Matthew Stafford Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Season Stats

-- The Rams, who rank sixth in the NFL in points scored, have dropped back to pass 59.1% of the time while running the ball 40.9% of the time.
+- The Rams, who rank sixth in the NFL in points scored, have attempted a pass 59.1% of the time while opting for the ground attack 40.9% of the time.

-- Stafford accounts for 59.0% of his team's red zone plays, with 102 of his 534 pass attempts coming from inside the opponent's 20-yard line.
+- Stafford has attempted 102 of his 534 passes in the red zone, accounting for 59.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Stafford's matchup with the Ravens.